sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 # Set up embedded experience for Dynamics 365 Contact Center

-Follow the steps below to set up embedded experience for Dynamics 365 Contact Center.
+To set up embedded experience for Dynamics 365 Contact Center, make sure these services or features are in place:

 1. Sign in to Salesforce.